autonordev/tools/docs/0.0/tutorial/getting-started.md

 All scheme and workspace files must have:

-- a name, which must begin and end with an alphanumeric character, and can contain only dashes, underscores, and forward slashes
+- a name, which must begin and end with an alphanumeric character, and can contain only dashes, underscores, dots, and forward slashes
   - unlike with other tools, like Aftman or Wally, a forward slash doesn't necessarily mean anything in Gaffer;
     there isn't scoping.
 However, you _should_ use names sensibly and consistently throughout your workspaces.
 - an 'edition' value, which must be simply `0`